HudaSeyam/E-Commerce-Laravel/readme.md

   - **Regular users** with access to the website for browsing products, adding items to the cart, and placing orders.
 - User authentication (registration, login).
 - Admin dashboard for managing products, categories, and users.
+- **Review System**: Users can leave star ratings and reviews for products, with a limit of one review per user per product.
 - Responsive front-end design.

 ## Live Video Demo